 EMDR treatments consist of eight phases that are designed to accelerate information processing.
-In the first phase, you will discuss with your therapist the history you would like to address and if EMDR is the right treatment plan for you.
+In the first phase, you will discuss with your therapist the history you want to address and whether EMDR is the right treatment plan for you.
 The next phase focuses on preparation, during which any of your questions can be addressed and you can develop a trusting relationship with your therapist.
-Phase 3 begins the assessment of which event in your life needs to be reprocessed (also known as the target event) as well as any images, beliefs, feelings, and sensations that are associated with the event.
+Phase 3 begins assessing which event in your life needs to be reprocessed (also known as the target event) as well as any images, beliefs, feelings, and sensations associated with the event.

 After the first three phases, you will enter the reprocessing phases.
 Phase 4 focuses on desensitization through engaging in side-to-side eye movements, sounds, or taps while focusing on the traumatic event.
 When you become successfully desensitized to the event, Phase 5, installation, begins.
 In this phase, your therapist will work with you to help you associate a positive belief with the target event until it feels completely true.
 Phase 6 is referred to as the body scan stage.
 You will be asked to hold focus on the target event and the newly associated positive belief while scanning the body from head to toe so that any lingering disturbance from the body is reprocessed.